disowned-projects/cosmo-cli/readme.md

 ### precommit ✅

 Run precommit hooks.
-Before every commit, `format` command is run on the staged files.
+Before every commit, `format` and `lint` commands are run on the staged files.
 This way you never commit bad code.
-To add more commands, modify `lint-satged` field in package.json.
+To add/remove more commands, modify `lint-satged` field in package.json.